 - [Quality check not required]

-Decision Outcomes written inside square brackets are known as ‘guards’ or ‘guard conditions’.
+Decision Outcomes written inside square brackets are known as ‘guard conditions’, sometimes abbreviated to ‘guards’.

 We draw the guards on the relevant process flows coming out of the decision diamonds.
 See the diagram, ‘Decision and guards’.